khairil-izwani/docker-webservlet-console/container-host/README.md

 Host Container Servlet via Embedded Jetty
 ============================================

-This is a maven project setup as a JAR packaging, with an Launcher class in the provided scope that can be started as a java application.
+This is a maven project setup as a JAR packaging, with a Launcher class in the provided scope that can be started as a java application.

 Quick Start